For most people, a desktop PC isn't something they need to move continuously from one place to another.

 Although compactness should be on top of your priority list when choosing a LAN party case, it should be spacious enough to have the main gaming PC components installed into it.

-Basically, your case should be large enough to fit a powerful/large graphics card (although compact GPUs are available), a liquid cooler to cool your CPU, your selected motherboard, and a solid power supply unit inside it.
+Basically, your case should be large enough to fit a powerful/large graphics card (although compact GPUs are available), a cooler to cool your CPU, your selected motherboard, and a solid power supply unit, inside it.
 If a case can have those components fit easily, it's ready for the job.

 So now that we've discussed the things to look for in a LAN party case, let's head towards our main roundup.

 Cooler Master HAF XB EVO: Check Price On Amazon

 Despite being released in 2013, HAF XB Evo by Cooler Master is still one of the best LAN boxes available in the market, and there are more than enough reasons for that.

 For starters, it's a multi-purpose PC case, which means that you can use it to build a LAN box, a test bench (for enthusiasts and overclockers), or even a home theater PC.

 Second is its design which is (despite not being excellent) quite good.
 You get two compartments: lower one is for PSU and storage devices while the top compartment is for motherboard, GPU, CPU, and other heat-generating components.

 On the front side, there are two 120mm fans (upgradable to 140mm) behind a large mesh grill.
 Below this grill, there are two USB 3.0 ports along with a microphone jack, a headphone jack, a power button, and a reset button.